 No matter what the results may be over the remainder of the Springboks’ end-of-year tour, considerable changes to the current coaching and player group must take place, writes CRAIG LEWIS.

 Having watched the Boks’ historic defeat to Ireland at a popular watering hole in the heart of Cape Town on Saturday, it was a damning indictment to witness some of the apathy and indifference from the viewing public.

 Despite seeing the Springboks suffer a record loss to Ireland that once would have been unimaginable, there was a very real sense that Bok supporters were hardly shocked by the outcome in Dublin.

-After all, we've watched this horror movie before.
-Over the past 18 months, we've seen Ireland secure an inaugural win in South Africa despite losing a player to a red card, while the Boks have lost their first-ever away game to Argentina, and also suffered a damning defeat to Italy for the first time.
+After all, we’ve watched this horror movie before.
+Over the last 18 months, we’ve seen Ireland secure an inaugural win in South Africa despite losing a player to a red card, while the Boks have also lost their first ever away game to Argentina, and also suffered a damning defeat to Italy for the first time.

 There’s also been a heaviest-ever home loss to the All Blacks (57-15) last year, which was then followed by the Boks’ worst defeat in Test history as New Zealand again embarrassed their once-proud rivals in a 57-0 thrashing in Albany earlier this season.

 The end result is that the South African public and pundits now appeared to have moved to the final stage of grief: acceptance.
 Denial, anger, bargaining and depression have all come and gone.

 So where to from here?
 Well, it has to be for change to take place, and the good news is that it’s now simply inevitable.

 This will be the last week assistant coach Johann van Graan will be with the Boks before taking up his new director of rugby position with Munster, while Brendan Venter will also leave the camp in the week of the Italy Test.
 His long-term role beyond this year remains unclear.